 There are so many events and shows taking place throughout the park that you’re bound to catch a few, whether it’s Moana, the Lion King or Jedi Training.
 And every night at 8pm is the “Paint The Night Parade”, an incredible LED illumination show which travels through the park.

 One-day tickets for adults are HK$619.00 and HK$458.00 for children, with the option to add on a meal combo offer.
 If you need more than a day, the “2-Day Fun” Special Package is HK$699.00 for adults and HK$515.00 for children, and can be used for any two days within a seven day period.
 Get your princess face on at the Bibbidi Bobbidi Boutique for an extra HK$50.00.
-Various iterations of entrance passes, meal vouchers and meal+entry combos are available.
+Various iterations of entrance passes and meal vouchers are available.

 Wheelchairs, as well as strollers, are available for rent at the Disneyland Fire Department next to City Hall in Main Street, U.S.A.
 Town Square.
 All restrooms, shops and dining facilities are wheelchair accessible.
 Certain rides have accessible entrances.